 College of Medicine

-10th Annual Postdoctoral Poster Session
+13th Annual Trainee Poster Session

-Abstracts may be submitted on any aspect of original research performed by the postdoctoral scholar or fellow at the UK College of Medicine.
+Abstracts may be submitted on any aspect of original research performed by the trainee at the UK College of Medicine.
 This includes both basic and clinical research, epidemiological studies, and outcomes research.
 Abstracts and posters may describe work that has been or will be submitted at other meetings.
 This is an excellent opportunity to receive feedback on the presentation of data for a meeting in the near future.
 Abstracts are NOT restricted to work that is completed or near completion.
-Poster presentations describing the design of new studies and work in progress can and should be submitted as well.
+Poster presentations describing the design of new studies and works in progress can and should be submitted as well.
 Presentation of such data or experimental plans to peers offers an opportunity for the establishment of collaborations.

 Abstracts may describe work that has been or will be submitted at other meetings.
 There is NO fee for participation in this unique opportunity; however, there is a limited number of spaces available.
 Submitted abstracts will be compiled and distributed to attendees.

 Posters cannot be larger than 36" high and 54" wide.
 The abstract itself should follow the format below and be in Arial, size 12.
-They should be sent to firstname.lastname@example.org in a .doc or .docx format with the subject line "Poster Session Abstract".

 Secretogranin II is a novel periovulatory gene that is induced by human chorionic gonadotropin in human and rodent granulosa cells